TacticalTome/TacticalTome/GETTINGSTARTED.md

 - Make the code base more consistent (if applicable)
 - Fix a bug
 - Work on the API
+##### If there is nothing else to work on
+- Work on the Terms of Service
+- Work on the Posting Guidelines
+- Work on the Privacy Policy
+- Work on the About Us page
+- Work on the FAQ page
+- Work on the Contact Us page

 Recommendations are in no particular order.